Quick start (npm)

 }

 Log in to your app and visit a couple of routes.
-Your events appear in the Customer Insights dashboard within seconds — that first logged-in session is the proof your install works.
+Watch the live feed on Settings → SDK Configuration.
+Accounts show up in Customer Insights once events are linked to users.
+That first logged-in session is the proof your install works.

 Privacy / url capture